 Our continued goal is to provide the most comfortable setting for each of our patients.
 In many cases, treatment success rates increase when individuals reside in a group of like-minded others, creating an environment conducive to healing.
 Women often face similar issues and circumstances, whether professionally or personally.
 Studies have shown that working within an environment where you can relate to those around you instills a higher level of openness and communication; a key component to successfully completing the program.

 Statistics consistently show that women are considerably less likely to seek treatment than men due to social, environmental and personal barriers like childcare.
 Offering a program that is dedicated solely to women is essential as it allows those suffering from disorders to enter treatment without the worries of social stigmas and self-conscious feelings associated with co-ed programs.
-Women who complete a gender-dedicated program have statistically been more successful living with behavioral health and addiction issues than those who complete a nongender-specific program.
+Women who complete a gender-dedicated program have statistically been more successful living with behavioral health and addiction issues than those who complete a co-ed program.

 Our program is dedicated to providing women with an environment that empowers them.
 Our women’s program is supported by a staff that focuses on responsibility, safety, productive groups, and mutuality.